cptcanuck/mskworkshop/init.md

 # MSK Workshop

-This workshop is intended to deploy the following items during the labs
+This workshop is intended to deploy the following items during the labs:

-- A cloud9 environment
-- A simple 3 node MSK cluster
+* A simple 3 node MSK cluster

-- A tooling system where you'll do most of your work
+* A "kafka jumpbox" where you'll do most of your work
-- An Elasticsearch cluster to connect to and stream data
-- An S3 bucket to stream data to and from

-These modules, other than the first 2, can be done independantly and don't build on each other.
+* Additional nodes added to your 3 broker cluster
+* Deploy the Open Monitoring stack (prometheus and Grafana)

+You will also expand the storage on your MSK cluster.
+Many of these activities can be done in the console or via the cli, pick whichever interests you more.

 **Note** that as you go through this workshop, there will be some values (such as broker lists, zookeeper lists, cluster ARNs, etc) that you will need over and over.
 We suggest you keep a file with these details to make the labs smoother.
+Run through the [common tasks](/modules/commontasks/overview.md) to gather this information.